aakansha-gkmit/Inventory_Management_System_Documentation/docs/index.md

 | **Salesperson** | - View available products and their current quantities.<br>- Record sales transactions.<br>- View and track their own transaction history.<br>- Maintain accurate sales entries. |

-## **Future Scope**

-The Inventory Management System (IMS) in its current version provides a solid foundation for managing products, transactions, and user roles.
-However, several enhancements are planned to further expand its analytical capabilities, operational efficiency, and business intelligence.

-### **Dashboard Enhancements and Analytics**
-Future updates will introduce advanced visual analytics for the admin dashboard.
-Administrators will be able to view detailed visualizations of purchase and sales data from the previous month, including interactive graphs and trend summaries.
-These insights will enable better performance monitoring and strategic decision-making.
-Over time, additional filtering and comparative visualization features may also be integrated to allow detailed exploration by date range, product category, or employee activity.

-### **Automated Stock Management**
-The system will include automated low-stock alerts to notify administrators when product quantities drop below a defined threshold.
-This feature will support proactive restocking and prevent stockouts that may affect sales continuity.
-Alerts may later be extended to include supplier integration for faster replenishment.

-### **Customer Management Integration**
-Currently, the system does not maintain customer information.
-A dedicated customer module will be introduced to store and manage customer details.
-This addition will enable the system to generate customer-specific sales reports, track purchase histories, and support loyalty or promotional initiatives in the future.
-Maintaining customer data will also improve overall business intelligence by providing deeper insights into customer behavior and sales trends.

-### **Cost Price and Profit Analysis**
-At present, the system focuses on tracking only the selling price of products.
-Future versions will include cost price management to facilitate accurate profit margin analysis.
-This enhancement will enable the calculation of profit and loss reports, helping administrators understand product-level profitability and make informed pricing decisions.
-Because both cost and selling prices may change over time, the system will maintain historical pricing records to ensure the accuracy of financial analyses.

----